623178979/GCN_t/README.md

 `conda install -c gurobi gurobi`

 ## Run
-Before run the code, please compile the cython function: modify the path of include_dirs and library_dirs in setup.py to your own environment.
+Before run the code, please compile the cython function: modify the path of `include_dirs` and `library_dirs` in `setup.py` to your own environment.
 Then, run the command

-`python setup.py build_ext --inplace`
+`python3 setup.py build_ext --inplace`

 ### Training